DenisPiralic/OptiverTraderLogBook/Learner_Guide.md

 - How much volume you buy compared to the z-score, because the higher the magnitude of z-score, the lower the risk

 ## Evaluation
 This skill is very useful not only in trading, but also if you want to predict the movement of any two things that are correlated.
 I would say its usefulness far outweighs the effort in order to learn it.
-I do however think it is very basic at its core, but most pair-trading strategies come from this one.
+I do however think it is very basic at its core, but most pair-trading strategies always come back to mean reversion and Z-score.

-If you want to keep up to date with the best trading strategies, I recommend looking to the kindness of the people and free information and opinions on public forums such as https://www.forexfactory.com/.
-Even twitter has amazing resources, like the twitter acount https://twitter.com/pyquantnews
+If you want to keep up to date with the best trading strategies, I recommend looking to the kindness of the people, free information and opinions on public forums such as https://www.forexfactory.com/.
+Even twitter has amazing resources; like the twitter acount https://twitter.com/pyquantnews

 ## Resources used for this guide:
 - Log_1.md on this repository